Let’s talk about something more off-the beaten track, shall we?

 Now this is one awesome natural attraction of Iceland that you must see.
 Plus, it’s on your way to/from Reyjkiavik when you come from the caves and Hraunfossar.

 What is it?
-It’s just Deildartunguhver (5$ to those who will pronounce it correct!) – Europe’s biggest hot spring!
+It’s just Deildartunguhver (4 euros to those who will pronounce it correct!) – Europe’s biggest hot spring!

 How big is it?
-180l per second that’s how big and strong it is!
+180 litres per second that’s how big and strong it is!

-Can you imagine how a stream of 180 liters of boiling water per seconds looks like?
+Can you imagine what a stream of 180 liters of boiling water per seconds looks like?

 It makes everything around feel like a steam bath.
 You can also spot it from far away by following the great steam “clouds””.